-- Each Regional Office specifies their own funding ranges (Section II.A) - Each proposal must be for a requested amount within that specified range - This amount could dictate the size and type of your project (e.g., how many vehicles, what type of technology, etc.)
+- Each Regional Office specifies their own funding ranges - This amount could dictate the size and type of your project (e.g., how many vehicles, what type of technology, etc.) - The amount of federal funding requested by an applicant must not exceed the upper limit of the funding ranges specified for each Region.